Helping Bees & Beekeepers since 2012

 In addition to the land adjacent to Willow Springs Park, we needed a structure to enclose the bee hives and allow the bees to come and go to forage for food and water.
 That led to a terrific partnership with Long Beach Boy Scout Troop 105 and Eagle Scout candidate Mauri Lathouwers.
 The Scouts banded together to clear and prepare the site before building a screened, roofless structure with benches to hold hive boxes.

 The bee sanctuary opened in 2017.
-Board members Jaime Guoz and Ray Teurman manage day-to-day operations.
+Apiary Manager Gabe Salinas manages day-to-day operations.

 Board of Directors

 Gabe Avenna & Mike Pack